Paw Problems: 8 Common Lumps on Dog Paws [16 Pictures]

 Your dog’s feet go almost everywhere!
 This gives grass seeds, thorns, and thistle stickers an easy route to get into them and cause problems.
 Once foreign bodies make their way into the skin between a dog’s toes or into the foot pad, they’re free to set up a nasty inflammatory reaction complete with redness, swelling, and heat.

 These lumps or skin lesions will cause a dog to lick and chew their feet and may start to ooze thick, colored discharge.
-Without treatment, foreign bodies can cause abscesses.
-In some cases, they may even cause infections.
+Without treatment, foreign bodies can cause abscesses or, in some cases, infections.
+To resolve these lumps or lesions, veterinary treatment is usually necessary.
+Neglecting an infection or foreign object can make the condition worse and increase the risk of complications.

-Soaking the foot and getting antibiotics from your veterinarian will get rid of most foreign body issues.
+Soaking your dog’s foot and getting antibiotics from your veterinarian will get rid of most foreign body issues.
 If foreign material is present, your vet can sometimes remove it with local anesthetic, but more thorough surgical exploration under sedation or general anesthetic may be necessary (estimated cost: from $50-$100 for a vet visit and antibiotics to $500 or more for surgical removal).

 3. Histiocytomas